JGRennison/twitter-stream-recorder/README.md

 ### Options:
 * -f CONFIGFILE
-  Use CONFIGFILE for API authorisation details.
+  Use CONFIG_FILE for API authorisation details,
+  and to store state between sessions.
-  Will not overwrite an existing file.
+  Will not overwrite an existing file for new authorisations.
   If the file does not exist, the user must
   interactively authorise the application (enter a PIN on STDIN).
   Defaults to ~/.twitter-stream-recorder